Portrait of Elisabeth Lederer

-Portrait of Elisabeth Lederer (Bildnis Elisabeth Lederer) or Portrait of Elisabeth Bachofen-Echt is a 1914–1916 oil painting by Austrian artist Gustav Klimt.
+Portrait of Elisabeth Lederer (Bildnis Elisabeth Lederer) or Portrait of Elisabeth Bachofen-Echt is an oil painting on canvas by Austrian artist Gustav Klimt, painted 1914–1916.
 The life-size portrait depicts a young Elisabeth Lederer, daughter of Viennese art collectors August and Serena Lederer, who commissioned the work.
-The painting was later owned by American collector and billionaire Leonard Lauder.
+The painting was later owned by American collector Leonard Lauder.
 On 18 November 2025, following Lauder's death earlier that year, Portrait of Elisabeth Lederer was sold at Sotheby's in New York for US$236.4 million, making it the most expensive work of modern art sold at auction and the second most expensive work of art ever sold at auction.

 Subject

 Elisabeth Lederer was the daughter of Jewish industrialist August Lederer and Serena Lederer, some of Klimt's most prominent patrons.
-Elisabeth became the second member of the Lederer family to sit for Klimt, after his 1899 portrait of her mother, Serena.
+Klimt lived close to the Lederers and was a frequent visitor.
+Elisabeth became the second member of the Lederer family to sit for Klimt, after his 1899 portrait of Serena.
 Klimt would later depict her grandmother, Charlotte Pulitzer, in 1915.
-At the time of this painting, they were the second wealthiest family in Vienna, behind only the Rothschilds.
-She married Baron Wolfgang von Bachofen-Echt in 1921, converting to Protestantism, but became Jewish again after their divorce in 1938.
+At the time of this painting, the Lederers were the second wealthiest family in Vienna, behind only the Rothschilds.
+Elisabeth married Baron Wolfgang von Bachofen-Echt in 1921, converting to Protestantism, but returned to Judaism after their divorce in 1938.
 Following the Anschluss of 1938, much of her family fled and the Lederer art collection was looted by the Nazis.
-To avoid persecution, Elisabeth obtained a document stating that Klimt was her father and was helped by a senior Nazi official who was a former brother-in-law.
+To avoid persecution, Elisabeth obtained a document stating that Klimt was her father, and was helped by a senior Nazi official who was a former brother-in-law.
 This allowed her to remain in Vienna until her death from a severe illness on 19 October 1944.